chrallard/bishop-nutrition/README.md

 ## Roadmap

 List of Sprint two features (and known issues, if any).
-- First item
-- Second item
-- Third item
-- Fourth item
+- Activity tracking that pulls data from Fitbit API
+- Ability to hide certain widgets on home screen
+- View progress from past days

 <!-- Contact -->
 ## Contact